 It's hard to beat Washington State University if you want to study Agricultural Economics & Business.
 Agricultural business majors from Washington State University receive an earnings boost of approximately 6.8% over the average earnings of agricultural economics & business majors.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the country.

 Study hard for your SAT; the standard score of applicants to Wazzu is 1,030.
 You will get a high-return on your educational investment at Washington State University, considering its net price of $20,624 is a great deal.
 Interested in learning more about Washington State University's campus?
 Have a virtual tour.

 California State Polytechnic University - Pomona is a wonderful option for students pursuing an Agricultural Economics & Business degree.
 After graduation, Agricultural Business students typically make around $41,218 in the first five years of their career.
 With more than 20,000 students, California State Polytechnic University - Pomona is one of the largest schools in the nation.

 It is difficult to beat California Polytechnic State University - San Luis Obispo if you want to study Agricultural Economics & Business.
 Grads of the agricultural business program state that they receive average early career income of agricultural business and mid-career income of $71,842.
-The specific location of San Luis Obispo, California, is great for young people who desire a quieter, suburban region.
+It is established in the suburban region of San Luis Obispo, California.